How do I obtain a record of my treatment/medical records?

-Does Medicare or other insurance cover transportation by stretcher to a doctor’s office?
+Does Medicare or other insurance cover transportation by strecher to a doctor's office?

 In most all cases, medical transportation to a doctor’s office is not a covered benefit under most insurance plans and in very rare cases (where a patient had to be stabilized at a doctor’s office before continuing onto a hospital) is the service ever covered by Medicare.
 Almost all Medicare supplemental insurance companies also don’t cover this means of transportation.
 In cases where patients have a specialized commercial insurance plan or are on Medicaid or some type of Medicaid-assistance program, transportation by ambulance stretcher can sometimes be covered.
 To ensure you have coverage for this level of service, always contact your respective insurance carrier or contact our prior authorization department for answers to these questions.